pyrddlgym-project/pyRDDLGym/README.md

 # pyRDDLGym

 A toolkit for auto-generation of OpenAI Gym environments from RDDL description files.
+The toolkit is the official evaluation system for the [IPC 2023 RL and planning track](https://ataitler.github.io/IPPC2023/).

 ### Paper
 Please see our [paper](https://arxiv.org/abs/2211.05939) describing pyRDDLGym.